 Besides all the planetary movements and influences, the sun and moon are also a part of feng shui lore.
 The timing of the moon is especially important in feng shui.

-Each year, the changing date for feng shui is February 4th, and it is a lunar calendar that feng shui follows for the remainder of the year.
+Each year, the changing date for feng shui is February 4th, and follows its own calendar month after month.

 The sun and moon are also important factors in feng shui, with the sun and moon representing yang and yin elements respectively.

-The annual year is kicked off by the first New Moon of the year.
+The Chinese year is kicked off by a New Moon.

-The first two weeks of the year, also known as “Chinese New Year” ushers in the energy for the year based on the Chinese zodiac animal, such as Year of the Horse, or Dragon or Snake, and the year’s reigning elements, such as wood over fire, water over earth, etc.
+The first two weeks of the year after the New Moon, also known as “Chinese New Year” ushers in the energy for the year based on the Chinese zodiac animal, such as Year of the Horse, or Dragon or Snake, and the year’s reigning elements, such as wood over fire, water over earth, etc. The western year is followed by a calendar and the Chinese year is by the lunar calendar.

 The first two weeks of the year is very important because this when the seeds of the year are planted for prosperity, health and good fortune.
 It is also the first 15 days of the New Moon, a time that’s important for initiating new beginnings.
 That makes the New Moon each month also equally important in both feng shui and in western astrology.